How To Conquer Fear Of Heights (Acrophobia)

 Phobias can grow during childhood, although it is common that as we naturally grow out of fears at this stage, rather than develop them.
 However, sometimes they can carry over into adulthood and worsen over time.

-Although most fears will diminish as you get older due to the decreases in adrenaline required for the flight or fight response, a fear of heights can also develop in life, which can be attributed to a fear of falling over and making us feel the need to keep out feet firmly planted on the floor.
+Although most fears will diminish as you get older due to the decreases in adrenaline required for the flight or fight response, a fear of heights can also develop later in life, which can be attributed to a fear of falling over and making us feel the need to keep out feet firmly planted on the floor.

 Symptoms of Acrophobia